 'The MoU and Voluntary Code of Conduct'

-In order to formalize our discussions and make sure that they were representative of the fishing communities involved, the Working Group decided to sign a Memorandum of Understanding and circulate it widely among interested parties.
+In order to formalise our discussions and make sure that they were representative of the fishing communities involved, the Consultative Committee decided to sign a Memorandum of Understanding and circulate it widely among interested parties.
 The MoU, which can be found in full in the Download Center, includes the original principles, slightly improved:

 - The socio-economic and cultural importance of the fisheries within the area should be acknowledged and be central to fishery and conservation management which will aim to maximise the socio-economic benefit to local communities and secure their long term sustainability.

 - Protected habitats and species will be afforded appropriate protection from disturbance and damage.
 We recognise that a diverse and healthy marine environment is of paramount importance and that the habitats and communities within the Lyme Bay Fisheries & Conservation Reserve, including the SAC, should be managed to secure their long-term protection.

 - Best possible fishery management practices will be developed, promoted and adopted to secure the long-term viability of target species populations

 The MOU has been signed by fishermen using a wide range of different gears, including scallop divers and charter boat skippers as well as Southern IFCA and Devon & Severn IFCA and the MMO, as well as BLUE.
 The signatories aim to develop a culture of trust and mutual respect, to participate in data and information sharing and the timing of communications, and to engage other local relevant stakeholders in delivering the project's aims.